 On the basis of the above observations and evaluation, the undersigned has – to his great dismay – reached the conclusion that the trial, seen in its entirety, was not fair and was not conducted in an objective manner.
 Indeed, there are many more questions and doubts at the end of the trial than there were at its beginning”

-Conspiracy Theory One – Revenge
+Conspiracy Theory #1 – Revenge

 One theory contends that it was an act of revenge stemming from Iran.
 Over 290 passengers were killed when US forces shot down an Iran Airbus over the Strait of Hormuz, including over 66 children.
 This was less than 6 months before Pan Am Flight 103.
-Investigative reporter Paul Foot believes that this is the most likely scenario, and that Libya was actually framed by the British and Americans, with political factors coming into play: Libya openly backed Saddam Hussein and Iran were needed during the first Gulf War.
+Investigative reporter Paul Foot believes that this is the most likely scenario and that Libya was actually framed by the British and Americans, with political factors coming into play: Libya openly backed Saddam Hussein and Iran were needed during the first Gulf War.
 A number of journalists have drawn attention to the fact that Margaret Thatcher dismissed the idea in her memoirs that the Lockerbie bombing an act of Iranian revenge.

 Not the first and most definitely not the last link between the U.S Central Intelligence Agency and illegal substances.
-This theory is backed up through Lester Coleman, former member of the U.S Drug Enforcement Agency.
+This theory is backed up through Lester Coleman, a former member of the U.S Drug Enforcement Agency.
 Allegedly there was a route of drug smuggling between the U.S and Europe through Syrian drug dealers, who were allowed keep the ring going in return for CIA intelligence.
-The agency managed to ensure that the suitcases were not checked so the regime could continue, however the scheme backfired when a bomb was put into the suitcase instead of the narcotics.
+The agency managed to ensure that the suitcases were not checked so the regime could continue; however, the scheme backfired when a bomb was put into the suitcase instead of the narcotics.
 In the 1994 film “The Maltese Double Cross”, it was suggested that the CIA agents were to blame for turning a blind eye to the drug smuggling ring between Europe and the US in return for information.